Bill S-203 passed to law, keeping whales and dolphins in their ocean homes

 Cetaceans suffer in confinement and should not be held captive for our entertainment.
 To learn more, read the BC SPCA’s position statement on marine mammal welfare.

-C-68 is another bill under review that addresses a number of changes in the Fisheries and Oceans Act.
-It does not prevent cetaceans from being captured in international waters and imported into Canada.
+C-68 is a bill under review, also valuable for animal well-being, that addresses a number of changes in the Fisheries and Oceans Act.
+However, it does not prevent cetaceans from being captured in international waters and imported into Canada.
 It also does not prevent cetaceans from being bred.
 Review a comparison of C-68 and S-203 (PDF).
-The BC SPCA supports S-203 to ensure full protection for cetaceans.
+S-203 ensures full protection for cetaceans.